Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 xclbin Location
 """""""""""""""

 By default, the Vitis AI interface expects ``xclbin`` to be located at **/usr/lib/** and the xclbin is called **dpu.xclbin**.
-Another option is to use the environment variable **XLNX_VART_FIRMWARE** to speccify the path of xclbin using export XLNX_VART_FIRMWARE=/where/your/dpu.xclbin.
+Another option is to use the environment variable **XLNX_VART_FIRMWARE** to specify the path of xclbin using export XLNX_VART_FIRMWARE=/where/your/dpu.xclbin.

 Input Image
 """"""""""""

 The vvas_xdpuinfer works with raw BGR and RGB images as required by the model.
 Make sure you have specified correct color format in model-format field in json file.
 The exact resolution of the image to vvas_xdpuinfer must be provided, it is expected by the model.
-There is a performance loss if a different resolution of the BGR image is provided to the vvas_xdpuinfer, because resizing is done on the CPU inside the Vitis AI library.
+There is a performance loss if a different resolution of the BGR image is provided to the vvas_xdpuinfer because resizing is done on the CPU inside the Vitis AI library.

 .. _json-vvas-dpuinfer: